Lakshmana352/Face_Expression_Recognition/readme.md

 This is a web-cam model to detect facial expression.

-to run above files you need to have python and following packegs installed:
+to run above files you need to have python and following packages installed:
 1) numpy
 2) keras
 3) tensorflow